ghoti143/resume/README.md

 ## Public Projects

 **[EOS Charge](https://ghoti143.github.io/eoscharge/)**
-I created a tool under contract for Blockchain producer, EOS New York.
-This tool scraped data from a MongoDB database and rendered the data in a responsive React-based website.
+I created a tool that queried data from a MongoDB database and rendered the data in a responsive React-based website.
 [Source code available](http://github.com/ghoti143/eoscharge).

 **[EOS Training Video](https://www.youtube.com/watch?v=MI3Me73fJsE)**
-I created a training video to assist EOS account holders with securely generating an EOS key pair using official EOS.IO code.
+I created a training video to assist EOS account holders with securely generating a key pair for their EOS account.

 **[ANC Explorer](http://www.arlingtoncemetery.mil/Explore-the-Cemetery/Find-a-Grave)**
 I assisted in the creation of a suite of applications that allows the public to search grave sites at Arlington National Cemetery.
 The application I focused on was written in Adobe Flex, communicates with an ESRI ArcGIS Server, and was deployed to the web and multiple onsite kiosks.

-## Skills
-* JavaScript, React, AngularJS
-* C#, Node.js, Python, ASP.NET MVC
-* HTML, CSS
-* Microsoft SQL Server, Oracle PL/SQL, MongoDB, Redis, PostgreSQL
-* RESTful WebServices

 ## Education